maxwendler/masters_thesis/improvements.md

 ## scripts/keplertraces/tletimes.py and subsequent uses of examples/space_veins/tles/*_times.json files
 - replace "offset_to_start" with clearer "seconds to epoch", requires adaptation of scripts using the *_times.json files

+## scripts/keplertraces/updateomnetini.py, Snakemake workflow and road network files
+- create road network files for all locations
+- create configurations for all locations in omnetpp.ini, which avoids rerunning the whole Snakemake workflow when changing the location and consequently the omnetpp.ini
+- => scripts/utility/update_nod_xml.py, examples/space_veins/two-nodes.nod.xml.template and Snakemake rules update_nod_xml, update_net_xml not required anymore

 ## scripts/utility/compose_pos_csv.py
 - reduce buffer memory by individually reading and immediately writing csv lines

 # src/

+## src/space_veins/modules/mobility/{Circular,Kepler}Mobility and [...]/SatelliteInserter
+- there might be uneccesary includes in the files of those directories

 ## src/space_veins/modules/mobility/CircularMobility and Snakemake workflow
  - ensure that SGP4 simulation of orbits of TLEs file is always run before circular simulation, and average radii are calculated, so that SGP4 can be fully removed from CircularMobility classes - currently provides radii if no average radius is given